 And then any advice for our non-lessor clients, it is a marketplace, as we all know, we have clients who don't have any direct impact from their own planes or their own operations in Ukraine or Russia or Belarus or other areas, and yet it's a marketplace and the marketplace is going to be impacted by a loss of this magnitude.
 Any advice that you'd have for our non-lessor clients as they face a more challenging marketplace going forward?

 Lou Timpanaro (13:08):

 I think lessees and or non-leasing customers should keep the line of communications open with their partners and the insurance community.
-I think that everybody being on the same page is very helpful with intent and need of insurance protection.
-I think the insurance community, as a whole, is trying to do a right thing by its customer base, but communications is key in that, in that regard.
+I think that everybody being on the same page is very helpful with intent and in need of insurance protection.
+I think the insurance community, as a whole, is trying to do a right thing by its customer base, but communications is key in that regard.
 And as long as you have detailed underwriting submissions, and you're keeping the dialogue open with your partners, you could probably whether through that time warp.